 AI containers are compatible with all mainstream GPU models and have been used at scale in HUAWEI CLOUD's Enterprise Intelligence (EI) products.

 Hitless rolling update

 Support for bare metal containers

 Support for SFS

 High cluster availability

-One-click creation of Kubernetes clusters; auto deployment, auto O&M, and lifecycle management of containerized apps.
+Creation of Kubernetes clusters in just a few clicks; auto deployment, auto O&M, and lifecycle management for containerized applications.

-A variety of scheduling policies (affinity, anti-affinity) to balance performance with reliability.
+A variety of scheduling policies (affinity and anti-affinity between workloads, between workloads and AZs, and between workloads and nodes) to balance performance with reliability.

-Compatible with Kubernetes/Docker-native APIs and commands; updates from the communities incorporated every 3 months.
+Compatibility with Kubernetes/Docker-native APIs and commands; updates from Kubernetes and Docker communities incorporated every few months.